6 Costly Holiday Scams and How to Avoid Them

 Have you seen any posts like this one on your social media feed?

 These “gift exchanges” sound like a lot of fun.
 Buy one $10 gift and get back six to 36 of your own gifts?
 What a steal!
 Well, “steal” is right, because that’s exactly what’s happening here: you’re getting robbed.
-This is a modern-day example of the age-old practice of cain letters, which are actually illegal here in the U.S.
+This is a modern-day example of the age-old practice of chain letters, which are actually illegal here in the U.S.

 3. Lookalike website scams.

 Equifax, the scandal-ridden credit bureau whose lax online security compromised the personal information of millions of Americans, was recently in the news (again) for accidentally linking to a spoof website, designed to look exactly like the real thing.

 Luckily for Equifax customers, the spoof website was made by someone who wanted to educate them on what Equifax was doing, but most lookalike sites have much more sinister intentions.